tnichols217/notes/APCSP/Create PT.md

 // Three.js for starting the 3d canvas view
 // Built by mrdoob, at https://www.npmjs.com/package/three
-//@ts-ignore
 import * as THREE from 'three';
-// For loading GLTF files (for displaying)
+// For loading GLTF files (for displaying) import {GLTFLoader} from 'three/addons/loaders/GLTFLoader';
-//@ts-ignore
-import {GLTFLoader} from 'three/addons/loaders/GLTFLoader';
-// For loading EXR files (for background and luminosity)
+// For loading EXR files (for background and luminosity) import {EXRLoader} from 'three/addons/loaders/EXRLoader';
-//@ts-ignore
-import {EXRLoader} from 'three/addons/loaders/EXRLoader';
-// For basic controls orbiting around the model
+// For basic controls orbiting around the model import {OrbitControls} from 'three/addons/controls/OrbitControls.js';
-//@ts-ignore
-import {OrbitControls} from 'three/addons/controls/OrbitControls.js';
 // Postprocessing to allow filters and processing of the canvas
-// Built by mrdoob and vanruesc at https://www.npmjs.com/package/postprocessing
+// Built by mrdoob and vanruesc at https://www.npmjs.com/package/postprocessing import * as POSTPROCESSING from "postprocessing"
-//@ts-ignore
-import * as POSTPROCESSING from "postprocessing"
-// realism-effects to enable SSGI, TRAA, Motion Blur etc
+// realism-effects to enable Motion Blur
 // made by 0beqz at https://github.com/0beqz/realism-effects
-//@ts-ignore
-import { SSGIEffect, TRAAEffect, MotionBlurEffect, VelocityDepthNormalPass } from "realism-effects"
+import { MotionBlurEffect, VelocityDepthNormalPass } from "realism-effects"

 /* INIT */
 const camera = new THREE.PerspectiveCamera(70, window.innerWidth / window.innerHeight, 0.01, 10);